kamakaya/discord-clone/README.md

 ## Deployment

 Tried deploying the application through Railway.app, but it kept crashing.
 Instead, I decided to dockarize it and deploy it directly through GCP.
+Initially deployed it through Kubernetes, but it's too expensive to make sense (>$1/day).
+Instead, I ended up deploying through Cloud Run bc it's a lot cheaper.

 ## Technologies used